Enable Accessibility on macOS 10.14 Mojave and 10.15 Catalina

 - Select Accessibility from the list.

-- Click the lock icon to make changes.
+- Click the lock icon in the lower left to make changes.

 - Check the box next to any Mizage apps (Divvy, ShortStop, etc).